 In addition to the rotating bar, Whiskey Licker has seating along the open air windows overlooking Golden Nugget and the Fremont Street pedestrian walkway.

 Could You Hear Fremont Street Noise from your room?

 I was tucked back a ways and yes, noise from the street below was audible but not terrible.
 Hotel Apache provides earplugs upon request, and the air conditioning unit does a great job of masking noise from the outside.
 I was prepared for much worse.
 If noise is a concern, I would recommend checking in early and voicing your concerns.
 The staff will work to accommodate you if possible – They were fantastic.
 But honestly, if noise is a deal breaker I would recommend staying elsewhere.

 If you need some sleep, check out our breakdown of quiet hotel rooms on Fremont Street.
 They’re tough to find!

 The Verdict: Is Binion’s Apache Hotel Worth a Stay?

-Binion’s is a budget hotel, but positions itself at the higher end of that category.
-Compared to other base room offerings downtown, Hotel Apache is a compelling value that is near the front the pack.
+Binion’s is a budget hotel but positions itself at the higher end of that category.
+Compared to other base room offerings downtown, Hotel Apache is a compelling value that is near the front of the pack.
 While it isn’t Wynn, guests opting for Binion’s don’t expect it to be.
-Rooms are recently renovated, clean, well appointed, inexpensive, and there isn’t a resort fee charged at check in.
+Rooms are recently renovated, clean, well-appointed, inexpensive, and there isn’t a resort fee charged at check-in.
 If I had to describe my room in one word it would be “Cozy”.

 But for the love of everything, invest in some irons 🙂